alan-turing-institute/DTBase/dtbase/ingress/README.md

         super().__init__()
 ```

-### Method: get_data
+### Method: get_service_data

-The user then needs to write a `get_data` method in the `CustomDataIngress`.
+The user then needs to write a `get_service_data` method in the `CustomDataIngress`.
 This method should extract data from a source (could be an online API or from disk or anywhere) and return the data:

 ```
-def get_data():
+def get_service_data():
     api_url = 'example/online/api/endpoint'
     data = request.get(api_url)
     return data
 ```

-The structure of the data should be as follows:
+The structure of the data being returned by the function should be as follows:

 ```
 [(endpoint, payload), (endpoint, payload), etc.]